analyticsanalyst/house_price_prediction/README.md

 ### Project overview
 * [Kaggle](https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview/description) provides open datasets that can be used for practicing data science techniques.
-This post contains modeling / R notes from the Ames home sale price prediction project.
+This readme contains modeling / R notes from the Ames home sale price prediction project.
 * Goal = predict the final price of a home.
 The dataset used for this project contains 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa.
 The [Ames Housing dataset](http://www.amstat.org/publications/jse/v19n3/decock.pdf) was compiled by Dean De Cock.
 * [R code on Github](https://github.com/bm-datalab/house_price_prediction).